jxmot/zipremote/README.md

 # Zip Remote

 This repository contains a utility that will zip files within a folder, **or** folder contents recursively on a remote web server and then download them to the client.
+The utility also has the ability to upload a zip file and optionally extract all or part of its contents.

 - [Zip Remote](#zip-remote)
   * [Use Cases](#use-cases)